sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Path_Actors-Enrich.md

 ## Streamlit Application

-Create new Streamlit application.
+1. Create new Streamlit application.
 Call it: `Simple The Acolyte Chat with RAG`.

-Use created resources for `App location` and `App warehouse`.
+1. Use created resources for `App location` and `App warehouse`.

-Copy and paste the code from: `streamlit/simple_the_acolyte_chat_with_rag.py`
+1. Copy and paste the code from: `streamlit/simple_the_acolyte_chat_with_rag.py`

-Ask some quesitons:
+## Ask some quesitons

+How does the chatbot behave?

 1. Who is Sol?
 1. Which actor was playing Sol?